foodiecravings/foodiecravings.github.io/index.md

 ![](images/results_page_mu.png)

 ## Milestone 1: Mockup development
-This milestone started on December 6, 2016 and ended on January 31, 2017.
+This milestone started on April 4, 2019 and ended on April 11, 2019.

-The goal of milestone 1:
+# The goal of milestone 1:

+## Pages
 - Create a fully functional landing page with working navbar and footer and allows users to know what our website is about
-- Create a contact us page where users can proide feedback
+- Create a contact us page where users can provide feedback where admins may use to fix the website
+- Create food collection and add food functionality where users may add to their profile
+- Add functionality to serach bar on home page

+(INSERT PAGES HERE)

+Milestone 1 consisted of 9 issues

+(INSERT MILESTONE 1 HERE)

 Mockups for the following four pages were implemented during M1: